 What could you accomplish if you weren’t on Facebook so much?

-Instead of secretary-spreading on Facebook, maybe I should take a walk and get healthier.
+Instead of using time on Facebook, maybe I should take a walk and get healthier.

 So basically, think: Could I channel all of that time spent on Facebook into something else more tangible?

 Sit and really think about what you are gaining from being on Facebook so much.
 Answer these questions:

 - Is it an escape from whatever you should be doing?

 - How do you feel when you are on Facebook?